DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 DaVinci Resolve might be sending audio to the wrong device (like a disconnected monitor or Bluetooth headphones you’re not wearing).

 Go to DaVinci Resolve > Preferences > Video and Audio I/O > Audio Output.
 Change the “Speaker Setup” dropdown to your actual speakers or headphones.
-We tested this by switching between laptop speakers and external monitors.
-The audio only played through the selected device.
+Audio only plays through the device selected here, so a stale setting pointed at a disconnected monitor produces silence.

 According to The Windows Club’s fix guide, this is the #1 fix for Windows users.
 On Mac, make sure your System Settings audio output matches DaVinci’s settings.